-Invoices or Account Statements - Identify each invoice and account statement with a unique number, update at time of payment with date and payment method, recording the unique identifier such as check number or credit card reference number (not credit card number), and mark as paid.
+Invoices and Account Statements – Identify each invoice and account statement with a unique number, update at time of payment with date and payment method, record the unique identifier such as check number or credit card reference number (not credit card number), and mark as paid.

-Safeguarding of Funds - All departments must provide adequate safekeeping and security of funds received.
-Examples are a lockable cash box kept in a locking file cabinet, locking credenza, desk, or a locked safe.
+Safeguarding of Funds – All departments must provide adequate safekeeping and security of funds received.
+Examples are a lockable cash box kept in a locked file cabinet, locked credenza, desk, or a locked safe.

-Daily Collections Balancing - Departments must balance monies received to recorded receipts on a daily basis.
+Daily Collections Balancing – Departments must balance monies received to recorded receipts daily.
 The SBS website contains deposit forms and guidelines to follow when preparing deposits.

-Timeliness of Deposits - Departments must ensure funds are received by SBS Cash Operations not later than the close of business on the next work day after receiving the funds.
+Timeliness of Deposits – Departments must ensure funds are received by SBS Cash Operations no later than the close of business on the next workday after receiving the funds.
 This time frame is necessary to assure deposits to the university’s depository bank meet the state’s requirement for deposit within seven days of the date of collection (see Texas Education Code §51.003-(b)).
 A department may never withhold money from daily receipts to create any type of miscellaneous fund.

 All deposits must be accompanied by a deposit form detailing the tender types included in the deposit, the sum total of each tender type, and the account coding detail.

 Departments may contact the manager, SBS Cash Operations, for access to create the deposit document directly in the SAP Financial System for SBS Cash Operations to post and update.

 A receipt for each deposit posted will be sent electronically to department staff who prepared the deposit or a paper copy may be requested.